nephatrine/nowide-standalone/README.md

 Check the original [documentation](http://cppcms.com/files/nowide/html/) for more information.

-If you are using MSVC and have a **DLL** build of Epoxy, you will need to
+If you are using MSVC and have a **DLL** build of NoWide, you will need to
 ```#define NOWIDE_DLL``` prior to including the headers so the functions are
 decorated with ```__declspec(dllimport)``` as needed.
 This is not required if
 building with a ~~better~~different compiler such as MinGW GCC.